What Is Hypothermia?

 The body loses heat by several major mechanisms that may occur at the same time.

-55% go 65% is lost to the environment via radiation.
+- 55% go 65% is lost to the environment via radiation.

-Conduction only accounts for 2% to 3% in dry conditions, but this figure can increase to 50% if the victim is immersed in cold water.
+- Conduction only accounts for 2% to 3% in dry conditions, but this figure can increase to 50% if the victim is immersed in cold water.

 - Convection accounts for 10%, while 2% to 9% is lost to heating inspired air.

-Twenty percent to twenty-seven percent is lost as a result of evaporation from the skin and lungs.
+- Twenty percent to twenty-seven percent is lost as a result of evaporation from the skin and lungs.

-Children cool quicker than adults because their skin provides a larger surface area compared to body mass.
+- Children cool quicker than adults because their skin provides a larger surface area compared to body mass.

 The body also has a variety of methods to increase heat production.
 But at a certain low level, the body cannot continue heat production, and core body temperature drops quickly.
 From 98.6 F to 89.6 F (30 C to 32 C), the body begins to shiver, blood vessels contract, and hormones are released to facilitate the generation of heat.

 - Shivering can increase heat generation about two to five times the normal body rate of 40 to 60 kcal per square meter of skin.
 However, this can only last a few hours under mild to moderate freezing conditions and far less in cold water immersion, the time depending on the water temperature and core body temperature.
 Eventually fatigue sets in, and the body exhausts its fuel stores.

-Blood vessels contract or narrow in the arms and legs, which allows warm blood to remain internal and somewhat protected from the cold temperatures to which the skin is subjected.
+- Blood vessels contract or narrow in the arms and legs, which allows warm blood to remain internal and somewhat protected from the cold temperatures to which the skin is subjected.

 - Hormones and other small proteins are released in order to speed up the basal metabolic rate, essentially eating stored fuels in the hopes of producing heat as a byproduct.